xinyirachel/xinyirachel/README.md

 <h1 align="center"> Hi, I’m Rachel </h1>
 <h3 align="center">I seeking to use my knowledge and experience of web-development to effectively contribute to the company. <h3>
-<h3 align="center">I love designing and building stuff from scratch.
-                    My interest in website development sparked by playing with HTML and CSS to customize an blog template, and I think it is extremely interesting.
-                    My curiosity in programming started by
-                      playing RPG Maker back in 2012 when I wanted to create my own RPG game.
-I copied other people's code to customize the default game engine, and this experience taught me some Javascript knowledge. <h3>

                        <h3 align="center">I'm a self-motivated learner who is able to study independently.
 Web development is
                     what I am passionate about,and I'd love to be a lifelong learner for it.<h3>